Javonet/javonet-docs/v2/getting-started/installing-javonet-dotnet-framework.md

 ## Download Javonet package for .Net Framework

-Javonet is available for Windows and Linux environments for many different programming languages as a standard package.
-This section describes how to download Javonet for .Net Framework and install required prerequisites.
+Javonet is available for many different programming languages as a standard package.
+This section describes how to download Javonet for .Net Framework.

-Javonet is available as a Nuget package called Javonet.Clr.Sdk.
+Javonet is available as a Nuget package [Javonet.Clr.Sdk](https://www.nuget.org/packages/Javonet.Clr.Sdk).

-Please visit [Javonet on Nuget](https://www.nuget.org/packages/Javonet.Clr.Sdk) or install it through Nuget Package Manager

-Additional prerequisites need to be installed to use external packages.
-See [Installing Javonet](https://www.javonet.com/guides/v2/getting-started/installing-javonet)